-As a company dedicated to WiFi we have seen a lot of different solutions through the years in this increasingly competitive market and also have tested an array of features at a wide range of businesses.
+As a company dedicated to WiFi, we have seen a lot of different solutions through the years in this increasingly competitive market and also have tested an array of features at a wide range of businesses.
 We have discovered that very often what a business wants is not what it actually needs.
-In other words, sometimes businesses that provide WiFi to their customers set it up in a way that does not actually provide the best results for them.
-It is not always trivial what works best for each company, that said, from our experience, there are some general guidelines that a company can follow in order to increase their chance of success.
+In other words, sometimes businesses that provide WiFi to their customers set it up in a way that does not give the best results for them.
+It is not always trivial what works best for each company, that said, from our experience, there are some general guidelines that a company can follow to increase their chance of success.

 Below we mention briefly some of the most common WiFi configurations we recommend you to AVOID:

 - Showing too many advertisements in a single visit: Many companies overdo it with advertisements within the WiFi.
 You should find the right balance between showing your marketing content and not making your customers seek and tired of using your WiFi, otherwise they’ll switch to 4G.
 For example, if your customers stay at your store for 2 hours on average, set your ads to show 4 hours apart